what to do with mustard greens and a recipe for chicken quinoa soup with mustard greens and turmeric

 Read on to hear more about cooking with mustard greens, the health benefits and get this yummy recipe for Lemon Turmeric Chicken Quinoa Soup with mustard greens. where Chicken Soup gets an anti-inflammatory boost from turmeric and mustard greens.
 It takes everyone’s favorite cold season health elixir to the next level!
 I’ve added in lemon and dill to make it super tasty and the quinoa stands in for noodles for added protein and fiber!

 After four summers of tending a vegetable garden, this is the first where I have successfully grown a round of cool weather end-of-season veggies.
-Meaning, back in August, I sewed new seeds, and now in October, I’ve been bringing in mesclun greens, radishes and mustard greens from the garden!
+Meaning, back in August, I sowed new seeds, and now in October, I’ve been bringing in mesclun greens, radishes and mustard greens from the garden!
 Yay me!

 I think partly it’s due to the fact that it got cool in late August here in Vermont, so that the seeds could start off okay, and then we got a long stretch of warm weather.
 Yay nice weather!